Zermeno94/NODE-README-GEN/README.md

 ## Description

-This application builds a command-line tool that generates a READ.md from user inputs.
+This application will help a user to create a README.md by using a single command-line tool.

+## Tasks Completed

+Utilized node.js and npm inquirer to generate README.md

 ## User Story